 There are two types of Federal Direct Loans: Subsidized and Unsubsidized.

-1. Direct Subsidized Loans provide a fixed interest rate of 5.05% disbursed July 1, 2018 through June 30, 2019 and are available to undergraduate students who demonstrate financial need based on the results of the Free Application for Federal Student Aid (FAFSA).
+1. Direct Subsidized Loans provide a fixed interest rate of 4.529% disbursed July 1, 2019 through June 30, 2020 and are available to undergraduate students who demonstrate financial need based on the results of the Free Application for Federal Student Aid (FAFSA).
+Direct Subsidized Loans disbursed July 1, 2018 through June 20, 2019 have a fixed interest rate of 5.05%.
 You are not charged interest on these loans while you are in school at least half-time and during deferment periods.
 The interest on your subsidized loan begins during your grace period.
 Graduate students are no longer eligible for subsidized loans.

 A new borrower on or after July 1, 2013 must complete your degree within 150% of the published length of your program to remain eligible for the interest subsidy benefits on all subsidized loans.
 If a degree is not completed within the 150% timeframe, you will lose all subsidy benefits and future eligibility for subsidized loans.

-2. Direct Unsubsidized Loans provide a fixed interest rate of 5.05% for undergraduate loans (6.60% for graduate students) disbursed July 1, 2018 through June 30, 2019 and are available to students regardless of financial need (although the FAFSA must still be filed).
+2. Direct Unsubsidized Loans provide a fixed interest rate of 4.529% for undergraduate loans (6.079% for graduate students) disbursed July 1, 2019 through June 30, 2020 and are available to students regardless of financial need (although the FAFSA must still be filed).
+Direct Unsubsidized Loans disbursed July 1, 2018 through June 20, 2019 have a fixed interest rate of 5.05% (6.60% for graduate students).
 Interest accrues on an unsubsidized loan from the time it is first disbursed to you.
 You can pay the interest while you are in school or allow it to accrue and be capitalized (added to the principal of the loan) upon repayment.

 Borrowing a Direct Loan: Master Promissory Note & Entrance Counseling